DRB LasGidi

 DRB LasGidi (previously known as "Rap Royals") is a Nigerian musical group.
 It was formed in 2007 by Tobi Ajayi, Tobenna Ofili, and Ladi Lanre.
 Teniola Zaccheaus joined later.

 History

 Rap Royals officially kicked off with rapping and singing.
 They recorded over five tracks a day, made various freestyles to other known instrumentals and started to get a 'buzz' within their circle.
 Tobenna wrote the hooks with Tobi, while Ladi and Teniola handled the rapping.

 Ladi became known as Fresh L, Teniola as TZ (TeeZee) and Tobi as Tobias.
 Their first CD was Coronation Vol.1.
 Dayo Ogundare, BOJ and others appeared on this mixtape.

 "Marry You" was released over email.
 This was their first afrobeats track as a group.
 BOJ and Tobenna made the beat and laid down verses, while Fresh L rapped.
 It found favor on party playlists and then on a Lagos radio station.

-Bolaji Odojukan aka BOJ then joined the group.
+Bolaji Odojukan BOJ then joined the group.
 Initially, he rapped on a few tracks, then left his unique vocals for a moment after "Marry You" was recorded.